Top Europe court calls for immediate release of Turkish philanthropist

 The rulings of the ECHR, which enforces the European Convention on Human Rights, of which Turkey is a signatory, are binding on all member states of the Council of Europe.

-However a string of ECHR rulings unfavourable to Ankara have increased tensions between Turkey and the Council of Europe.
+Howeve,r a string of ECHR rulings unfavourable to Ankara over its crackdown in the wake of the 2016 failed coup bid have increased tensions between Turkey and the Council of Europe.

+Andrew Gardner, Turkey strategy manager at Amnesty, said the Kavala's release needed "to be the first of many steps beginning to reverse the damage caused by the massive crackdown on civil society over the last several years and to restore respect for human rights in Turkey today".

 © 2019 AFP